Joaopdiniz/network_provision_camunda_case/README.md

 Network controller timeout
 ```

-In this case, Camunda retries the job.
+In this case, the worker reports a job failure and Camunda handles the retry scheduling.

-If the retries are exhausted, an incident is created.
+If the configured retries are exhausted, an incident is created and can be inspected in Camunda Operate.

-\---

-## Notes
+---

+## Development and production considerations

 This is a simplified project created for demonstration purposes.

 The network capacity and subnet allocation are simulated inside the Python worker.

-In a real environment, the worker would probably communicate with external systems such as:
+In a real environment, the worker would likely communicate with external systems such as:

 * Network inventory APIs
 * Network controllers
 * Databases
-* Other internal services
+* Internal services

+For a production-oriented solution, additional considerations would include:

+* External configuration instead of hardcoded environment-specific values
+* Secret management
+* Idempotency for external side effects
+* Structured logging, metrics and monitoring
+* Automated tests and CI/CD
+* Containerizing the worker
+* Multiple worker replicas when horizontal scaling is required

+Camunda 8 Run was selected for this exercise because it provided a simple local setup that worked within the restrictions of the development environment.
+A container-based environment such as Docker Compose could be considered to improve reproducibility for shared development environments.

+---

+## Goal of the project

-The main goal of this project is to demonstrate the integration between a BPMN process in Camunda and a Python worker.
+The main goal of this project is to demonstrate the integration between a BPMN process in Camunda 8 and a Python job worker, including process routing, business error handling, technical failures, retries and incident handling.